aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 ## So what is TRPO??

-TRPO is an **on-policy** method belonging to the class of **Policy Gradient** (PG) methods that optimize a *stochastic policy* directly by improving it by tweaking the policy parameters theta.
-The policy can be parameterized by any of the approximators like Neural Networks, Decision Trees, etc. However, Neural Nets are the most popular class of models used to represent a policy.
+TRPO is an **on-policy** method belonging to the class of **Policy Gradient** (PG) methods that optimize a *stochastic policy* directly by improving it by tweaking the policy parameters $\theta$.
+The policy can be parameterized by any of the function approximators like Neural Networks, Decision Trees, etc. However, Neural Nets are the most popular class of models used to represent a policy.
 TRPO can be used in infinite state-space environments with continuous as well as discrete action-spaces.

 ## Exploration v/s Exploitation